samuelfox1/web-dev-portfolio/README.md

 >## Description

-* Personal portfolio tracking the progress of my coding skills and abilities to date.
+* A personal portfolio built in React.js, tracking the progress of my coding skills and abilities.

 <br>